risk-first/website/menagerie/Operational-Risk.md

 |Expensive at scale           |Cheap at scale               |
 |Reacting and Anticipating    |Recording                    |

-Recording metrics and

-[Homeostasis](https://en.wikipedia.org/wiki/Homeostasis) is the property of living things to try and maintain an equilibrium (for example, body temperature or blood glucose levels).
+The aim is to build a human-machine operational system that is [Homeostatic](https://en.wikipedia.org/wiki/Homeostasis).
+This is the property of living things to try and maintain an equilibrium (for example, body temperature or blood glucose levels), but also applies to organisations at any scale.
+The key is to build systems with feedback loops, even though this leads to more complex systems overall.

-... do things that don't scale

-(homeostasis)

 ### Performance Risk

-Adding this in since we refer to it
+As we saw in [Map and Territory Risk](Map-and-Territory-Risk), it's very easy to fool yourself, especially around [Key Performance Indicators (KPIs)](https://en.wikipedia.org/wiki/Performance_indicator) and metrics.
+Good [Operations Management](#operations-management) is about going beyond this and looking for trouble.
+Large organisations have [Audit](https://en.wikipedia.org/wiki/Audit) functions precisely to guard against their own internal failing [Processes](Process-Risk) and [Agency Risk](Agency-Risk).
+Audits could be around software tools, processes, practices, quality and so on.
+Practices such as [Continuous Improvement](https://en.wikipedia.org/wiki/Continual_improvement_process) and [Total Quality Management](https://en.wikipedia.org/wiki/Total_quality_management) also figure here.

+### The Operational Context

+- _Environmental Scanning_ is all about trying to determine which changes in the environment are going to impact your operation.
+Here, we are trying to determine the level of [Dependency Risk](Dependency-Risk) we face for external dependencies, such as _suppliers_, _customers_ and _markets_.
+Tools like [PEST](https://en.wikipedia.org/wiki/PEST_analysis) are relevant here, as is
+- [Penetration Testing](https://en.wikipedia.org/wiki/Penetration_test) is looking for security weaknesses within the operation.
+See [OWASP](https://en.wikipedia.org/wiki/OWASP) for examples.
+- [Vulnerability Management](https://en.wikipedia.org/wiki/Vulnerability_management) is keeping up-to-date with vulnerabilities in [Software Depenendencies](Software-Dependency-Risk).

 ## Forecasting and Planning

 Dependencies are not just things we _use_:  For a system to run well, it needs to carefully manage unreliable dependencies, and ensure their safety and availability.
-In the example of the humans, say, it's the difference between [Hunter-Gathering]() (picking up food where we find it) and [Farming]().
+In the example of the humans, say, it's the difference between [Hunter-Gathering](https://en.wikipedia.org/wiki/Hunter-gatherer) (picking up food where we find it) and [Agriculture](https://en.wikipedia.org/wiki/Agriculture).

-[Forecasting and Planning](#forecasting-and-planning) then is a strategy we can bring to bear on _Dependency Management_.
+[Forecasting and Planning](#forecasting-and-planning) then is a strategy we can bring to bear on dependency management, and this usually falls to the more human end of the operation.

 ![Forecasting and Planning Actions](images/generated/risks/operational/forecasting-planning.png).

+Retrospectives?

 ## Design and Change